reapbenefit/geolocation_engine/README.md

 2. **RB Locations system** is used to convert the same Lat-Long into Ward, GP, AC, LS etc

 ### Data Processing
-1. Bulk process via a python script (Git link to come here)
+1. Bulk process via a python script -[GitRepo here](https://github.com/reapbenefit/offlinegoecoder).
+You can use this for bulk processing on your localhost.
 2. Use cURL via command prompt for 1 off conversions or use the [Geo Converter Website](https://reapbenefit.github.io/geolocationwebsite/)

-### Enriching and Delivery via bulk processing
+3. Integrate into the Glific WhatsApp Chatbot ecosystem using this code.

 ### Enriching and Delivery via [Glific's](http://www.glific.com) WhatsApp Chatbot
 If you are using a Whatsapp Chatbot powered by [Glific](http://www.glific.com) , this system inserts all the parameters retrieved into the user's contact profile.

 We invite support in the form of: